zerodogg/ampache-apache-docker/README.md

 Then visit the container in a web browser to complete the setup.
-When prompted for database, provide the credentials for the database you `--link`ed or that is on the same network (the link name, or the name of the database container).
+When prompted for database, provide the credentials for the database you `--link`ed or that is on the same network (using the link name, or the name of the database container as the hostname).

 ## Image details